 Now you’re ready to build a single distraction into your training.
 You will give your dog a choice of where to look — at you or at the treat.
 You want your dog to realize that the way to get the food is not to stare at it, but to pay attention to you instead.
 Follow these steps:

 - Hold a treat to your dog’s nose then slowly move your hand out to the side of your body so your arm is straight.
 Your dog can now either stare at the treat or look at your eyes.
 Chances are the treat will win.
 Wait.

 - Eventually, your dog will look at you to see what’s up.
 As soon as your dog looks towards your face, mark the moment and give them the treat.

 - After several repetitions, your dog should begin to understand the correct choice.
 Now wait for direct eye contact before marking and rewarding.

 - When your dog is reliably choosing to look at you instead of the treat, add your verbal cue like “Watch Me” before you place the treat out to the side.

-If your dog is not food motivated, use a toy instead and reward with a fun game like tug-of-war or fetch.
-And remember that some dogs are uncomfortable with eye contact and will take longer to pick this up than others.
+If your dog isn’t food-motivated, use a toy instead and reward them with a fun game like tug-of-war or fetch.
+Remember that some dogs are uncomfortable with eye contact and will take longer to pick this up than others.
 Be patient and stay calm.
 If you notice your dog is deliberately looking away from you, be aware that they are likely not ignoring you.
 Rather, that’s dog-speak for “please calm down.”
 Take a break and try again when you can stay relaxed and upbeat with your dog.

 Tips to Encourage Your Dog to Look at You

-And never take eye contact for granted.
+Don’t forget not to take eye contact for granted.
 Any time your dog is choosing to look at you instead of something else exciting, reward that with praise, a treat, or even a cuddle.
-Let your dog know you’re somebody worth attending to and they will be all eyes on you.
+Let your dog know you’re somebody worth attending to and their eyes will always be on you.